‘My life changed forever,’ Tacoma woman describes harrowing hit-and-run

 Lapell described her account of the March 3 incident in a Pierce County courtroom Tuesday.

-“My life changed forever,” Lapell told a judge during an arraignment of the man Lapell alleges ran her over, on purpose, Scott Thornton.
+“My life changed forever,” Lapell told a judge during an arraignment of the man she alleges ran her over, on purpose, Scott Thornton.

 Pierce County prosecutors charged Thornton with assault in the first degree, adding to the original attempted theft and hit-and-run charges filed against Thornton last month.